MicrosoftDocs/ai-builder/ai-builder-docs/flow-business-card-reader.md

 ---

-# Use the business card reader prebuilt model in Microsoft Power Automate
+# Use the business card reader prebuilt model in Power Automate

 1. [Sign in](https://flow.microsoft.com/signin) to Power Automate, select the **My flows** tab, and then select **Create from blank**.
 1. Search for the term *manually*, select **Manually trigger a flow** in the list of triggers, and then select **+ Add an input**.